justinknguyen/BeatBind/README.md

 1. To obtain the `Client ID` and `Client Secret`, head to the following link [Spotify for Developers](https://developer.spotify.com/).
 1. Sign-in and click on your profile in the top-right corner, then click on "Dashboard".
 1. Click on the "Create app" button to the right.
 1. Enter any "App name" and "App description" you want.
-1. Enter the following for the "Redirect URI":
+Then enter the following for the "Redirect URI":
     ```
     http://localhost:8888/callback
     ```